 If you have noticed a change in their behaviour, it’s happening frequently and has gone on for more than 2 weeks, and it’s affecting their day to day life, then it is a good idea to seek help.

 Where to get help for an adolescent

-If you think your son or daughter, or someone you are close to, might be depressed, the first step is to either take them to a doctor or to the local medical centre.
-The doctor will either conduct an assessment that may involve assessing the young person on their own, with their parents or carers, or both.
+If you think your son or daughter, or someone you are close to, might be depressed, the first step is to take them to a doctor.
+The doctor will conduct an assessment that may involve assessing the young person on their own, with their parents or carers, or both.
 This will depend on the age and maturity of the young person and the wishes of those involved.

 The doctor will offer advice about managing the situation which may include lifestyle changes.
 The doctor may refer the young person onto a psychologist.
 They could also speak to the guidance officer or counsellor at your child's school.

 Sometimes the adolescent may not want to seek help.
 In this case it's best to explain that you are concerned and perhaps also provide them with some information to read about depression.
 It's important for them to know that depression is a common problem and that there are people who can help.